aquasecurity/postee/docs/ROADMAP.md

 ### Configuration via YAML/Rego
 1. Today Postee config lives in YAML files.
 Postee can evaluate rules that are written in Rego.
-2. If Postee UI is used, the configuration can be intially loaded via the config yaml but later on as the UI is configured (new outputs are enabled, disabled) the config can live in memory and also be saved to disk.
+2. If Postee UI is used, the configuration can be initially loaded via the config yaml but later on as the UI is configured (new outputs are enabled, disabled) the config can live in memory and also be saved to disk.